jlevy/og-equity-compensation/README.md

 ### Offers from startups

-Because startups are so much smaller than many established companies, and because they may grow quickly, a few other things are worth remembering when negotiating an offer from a
+Because startups are so much smaller than many established companies, and because they may grow quickly, there are additional considerations worth taking into account when negotiating a job offer from a startup:
-startup:

 - **Cash versus equity**: If your
   [risk tolerance](https://www.investopedia.com/terms/r/risktolerance.asp) is reasonably high,